 - 100 gr sugar

 - 3 cloves

 - optional: 1 tablespoon mascarpone cheese per person

 Peel the pears, so they absorb the wine while cooking, but leave them whole or halved.
 Put them in a non-reactive saucepan and cover with wine.
 Add the sugar, lemon rind and spices and poach with the lid on until tender.
 Remove the pears from the liquid and place them into individual serving bowls.
 Simmer the remaining liquid until reduced to a golden syrup and just starting to foam.
-Pour the syrup over the pears, allow to cool and serve garnished with a dollop of mascarpone if desired.
+Pour the syrup over the pears, allow to cool and serve garnished with a dollop of mascarpone or over homemade custard if desired.